turingschool/backend-curriculum-site/module4/lessons/intro_to_professional_workflow.md

 *   *Current Iteration / Backlog* - this is where we keep the prioritized cards we're working on now or in the near future.
 *   *Icebox* - this is where we keep cards for the future and ideas we don't want to forget about.
 They are not ready to work on.
 Once it has a good estimate, it can move into current iteration/backlog .
 *   *Velocity* - Right next to the backlog title is a velocity that estimates how many points our team is delivering per week.
-*   *Members* - Up the the top tab bar, note that Members is where we control who has access to this project.
+*   *Members* - The last link on the top left nav bar, note that Members is where we control who has access to this project.

 ### Roles & Responsibilities